How to manage third-party cyber-risk across your organization

 Evaluate third-party security standards.
 Conduct assessments of your most important partners and service providers and the security controls they provide for your company’s assets.
 These evaluations should also consider any data privacy regulations or other compliance considerations.

 Bind security protocols to contracts.
-Be proactive in building security requirements into supplier contracts and service level agreements, including protocols for reporting potential security incidents and remedial steps third parties are obligated to initiate in the event of an actualized cyberthreat.
+Be proactive in building security requirements into supplier contracts and service level agreements.
+These requirements should include protocols for reporting potential security incidents, as well as the remedial steps third parties must take if a cyber threat occurs.

 Maintain oversight of third-party security.
 Cybersecurity requires continuous monitoring and updates to tool sets and protocols as needed.
 Build performance reviews and key performance indicators into your company’s most important third-party contracts.
 Stress collaboration during the review process to frame cybersecurity as a shared objective.